sunrah27/eCommerce/README.md

     return urlParams.get('sku');
 }
 ```
-White this I was now able to search the productDB and display the relevant information.
+With this I was now able to search the productDB and display the relevant information.
 Next step build the Related Products module.

 #### Related Products Module
 This module proved more difficult then I had first intended.
-I was able to display all products related to the product displayed on the module but I was also displaying the existing product.
+I was able to display all products related to the product on the page but I was also displaying the existing product.
 After a lot of time tinkering with JS and pulling my hair out I realised all I needed to do was add `!== currentSku` when declaring the relatedProducts object.
+Some solutions are strangly simple.

 ```javascript
 // Filter products based on the pType of the current product